pyIVLS/pyIVLS/README.md

 #### logging and error messaging
 # Logs messages and info messages for user should be sent only by the plugin that directly interracts with the user, i.e.
-# in case of sweep only run sweep plugin should save to the log and show messages to the user.
-All other plugins communicate to the sweep plugin, e.g. with returned status of the functions.
+# in case of sweep only sweep plugin should save to the log and show messages to the user not the SMU plugin,i.e. Keithley2612B.
+All other plugins communicate to the sweep plugin,
-# This is necessary to avoid multiple messaging
+# e.g. with returned status of the functions.
+This is necessary to avoid multiple messaging
 ## standard error codes
 #0 = no error, 1 = Value error, 2 = Any error reported by dependent plugin, 3 = missing functions or plugins, 4 = harware error
-##plugins return errors in form of list [number, {"Error message":"Error text"}], e.g. [1, {"Error message":"Value error in sweep plugin: SMU limit prescaler field should be numeric"}]
+##plugins return errors in form of list [number, {"Error message":"Error text", "Exception":f"e"}], e.g. [1, {"Error message":"Value error in sweep plugin: SMU limit prescaler field should be numeric"}]
 #error text will be shown in the dialog message in the interaction plugin, so the error text should contain the plugin name, e.g. return [1, {"Error message":"Value error in Keithley plugin: drain nplc field should be numeric"}]
+## standard names in the dicts returning errors
+# "Error message" : message to display in info box
+# "Missing functions" : list of missing functions from other plugins
+# "Exception" : exception from called function
 ##intermidiate plugins should pass the error to the plugins that interract with users as is, just changing the error code
 #e.g.return [2, self.smu_settings]
-##the plugin interracting with user adds to the log it's own name, and name of the plugin that transmitted this error
-#(not the name of original plugin, that's why the message should contain the original plugin name, as if there will be multiple intermediate plugins some of the plugin names may be dropped)
+## log should include all the content of returned dict, as that may contain unexpected exceptions, missing plugin functions, etc.
+#[status, message] = self.function_dict["smu"]["smu_connect"]()
+#if status:
-#e.g. self.log_message.emit(datetime.now().strftime("%H:%M:%S.%f") + f' : runsweep : the sweep plugin reported an error: {self.sweep_settings["Error message"]}')
+# self.log_message.emit(datetime.now().strftime("%H:%M:%S.%f") + f' : sweep plugin status={status}, {message}')

 #### execution flow
 #1.
-When pyIVLS.py is run it creates an instance of the pyIVLS_container.py (handles all the plugins) and the main window
+When pyIVLS.py is run it creates an instance of the pyIVLS_container.py (handles all the plugins, initializes path to components that contains shared plugin classes) and the main window
 ##	signals (including log and user message) from pyIVLS_container.py and pyIVLS_pluginloader are connected to respective slots
 #2. register_start_up of pyIVLS_container.py is called
 ##	reads plugin data from ini